saritasa-nest/saritasa-forge-admin/README.md

 ## Customizing entity properties

 You can customize entity properties as well.
-For example, you can change display name, add description or hide it.
+For example, you can change display name, add description, hide it or change property position in column order.

 ### Fluent API